bocoup/learn-ssh/instructor/overview.md

 A few seconds later, everyone in the room has access to the machine.
 Cool!
 Once everyone is logged in, move to the next exercise.

+## asymmetric-cryptography

+The instructor will explain asymmetric cryptography.

 ## authorized-keys